jonangeles-sanchez/Puzzle-With-FileUploads/README.md

         * ✅After scaling, you should slice the guide image into nine equal-sized tiles and saved as "tile0.jpg" - "tile 8.jpg"
           * ✅For simplicity, save all slices as jpegs
         * Eli - You will create a blank image by doing the following:
-          * create a new image resource in php of the proper size
+          * ✅create a new image resource in php of the proper size
-          * Sample the center pixel in the guide image
+          * ✅Sample the center pixel in the guide image
-            * use imagecolorat() for this
+            * ✅use imagecolorat() for this
           * extract the r, g, b values for that color
             * read the php manual to find out how to extract the rgb values
           * Invert the color extracted and use the inverted color for the blank
           * fill the new image resource with the new color
-            * use imagefill() for this
+            * ✅use imagefill() for this
-          * Save the image as "blank.jpg" in the "uploads" folder
+          * ✅Save the image as "blank.jpg" in the "uploads" folder
 * ✅"Reset to default puzzle image"
   * When this button is pressed, the page is reloaded using the default image for the puzzle